In 2012, news about coconut oil benefiting those with Alzheimer’s disease started making it into mainstream media.

 Studies That Confirm Coconut Oil’s Value

-Also, in a 2004 study published in the Journal of Neurobiology of Aging, they found that the Medium Chain Fatty Acids (MCFA’s) found in coconut oil improved the memory problems in their older subjects.
+Also, in a 2004 study published in the Journal of Neurobiology of Aging, they found that the Medium Chain Fatty Acids (MCFA’s) found in extra-virgin coconut oil improved the memory problems in their older subjects.
 Across all the patients there was a marked improvement in their recall ability after taking this fatty acid.
 As the MCFA’s are absorbed easily in the body and can be accessed in the brain without the use of insulin, they are able to fuel brain cells more efficiently.
 (3)

-There is currently one trial in the U.S. looking at the effects of coconut oil on Alzheimer’s Disease.
+There is currently another trial in the U.S. looking at the effects of extra-virgin coconut oil on Alzheimer’s Disease.
 It was started at the University of Florida’s Health Byrd Alzheimer’s Institute.
 They have a study currently in progress where they have enrolled 65 individuals with mild to moderate Alzheimer’s to measure the effects of coconut oil, versus a placebo, on the disease.

-According to researchers, coconut oil is a source of food that the body can easily convert into ketones.
+According to researchers, extra-virgin coconut oil is a source of food that the body can easily convert into ketones.
 Canadian researcher, Stephen Cunnane studies brain metabolism at Universite de Sherbrooke.
 His question: How do you revive aging or diseased brain cells in the elderly and those with Alzheimer’s?Using PET scans, he found that ketones are indeed a possible alternative brain fuel.

 People all across America and around the world are not waiting for the results of research trials, however.
-Many people with Alzheimer’s disease are already seeing a moderate to huge improvement, and in some cases a prolonged reversal, of the disease after starting with coconut oil.
+Many people with Alzheimer’s disease are already seeing a moderate to huge improvement, and in some cases a prolonged reversal, of the disease after starting with extra-virgin coconut oil.

-Exciting & Hopeful Testimonies
+Exciting & Hopeful Alzheimer’s Testimonies

 1.)
 One of the most widely published reports recently was from neonatologist Dr. Mary Newport as reported by the St. Petersburg Times.
 Dr. Newport’s own husband had been diagnosed with early onset Alzheimer’s, and she was watching her husband deteriorate rapidly.
 After using drugs that slowed down the effects of Alzheimer’s, she looked into clinical drug trials and found one based on MCTs (medium chain triglycerides) that not only slowed the progression of Alzheimer’s, but offered improvement.
-Not being able to get her husband into one of these trials, she began to give him Virgin Coconut Oil (because of their high level of MCTs), and saw improvement in his condition within the first several days, “lifting the fog.”
+Not being able to get her husband into one of these trials, she began to give him extra-virgin coconut oil (because of their high level of MCTs), and saw improvement in his condition within the first several days, “lifting the fog.”
 By the fifth day, there was a tremendous improvement even being noticed by his doctors during testing.

 “He would face the day bubbly, more like his old self,” his wife said.
 More than five months later, his tremors subsided, the visual disturbances that prevented him from reading disappeared, and he became more social and interested in those around him.